-MGE recognized as a Green Master for fourth consecutive year by Wisconsin Sustainable Business Council.

-MGE is the only utility in the state awarded the highest participating level in Green Tier, an environmental program through the WI DNR.

-MGE decreased regulated air emission rates between 60 and 97 percent since 2005.
+- MGE recognized as a Green Master for fifth consecutive year by Wisconsin Sustainable Business Council. - MGE is the only utility in the state awarded the highest participating level in Green Tier, an environmental program through the WI DNR. - MGE decreased regulated air emission rates between 60 and 96 percent since 2005. - MGE participates in EEI's ESG/Sustainability Reporting Template.